ORTHObiologics

 Platelet Rich Plasma (PRP) can aid in the repair of damaged tendons, ligaments , and other podiatric conditions which fail standard care . it can also be helpful in reducing pain and inflammation from osteoarthritis.

 After an injury, the platelets in our blood are activated, releasing growth factors that help to heal damaged tissues.
-PRP involves blood collection (similar to pathology for blood tests), which is then processed in sterile conditions to separate and concentrate the platelets and filter for suitable white blood cell parameters.
+PRP involves blood collection, 60- 120 ml is required for high platelet nos (similar to pathology for blood tests), which is then processed in sterile conditions to separate and concentrate the platelets and filter for suitable white blood cell parameters.
 The resulting platelet rich plasma is then injected into the site of injury.

 Furthermore, While many PRP setups only allow for a ‘one size fits all’ treatment, our clinic is able to engineer the appropriate concentrations of the essential blood products for the needs of individual patients and their condition.
-Often at least 5-10 x the normal platelet levels are achieved and white blood cell requirements can be customised for the condition.
+Often at least 2-12 billion platelets are achieved per injection and white blood cell requirements can be customised for the condition.

-Moreover, variations on PRP , include protein concentrates and Platelet Rich Fibrin.
-Protein concentrate is powerful anti inflammatory product, while Platelet Rich Fibrin – is a specialised application designed to accelerate wound healing, making it particularly useful for difficult diabetic/ischaemic wounds/ulcers.
+Moreover, variations on PRP , include protein concentrates, A2M, IRAP, exosomes and Platelet Rich Fibrin.
+Protein concentrate is powerful anti inflammatory product, while Platelet Rich Fibrin is used often as a scaffold – or can be used as an application designed to accelerate wound healing, making it particularly useful for difficult diabetic/ischaemic wounds/ulcers.
+It can also be used to fill spaces and encourage healing in boney fractures etc.

 Conditioned Serum (Cytokine Concentrate):